hpcleuven/VscDocumentation/source/software/hybrid_mpi_openmp_programs.rst

 ---------------------------------

 Open MPI has very flexible options for process and thread placement, but they are not always easy to use.
-There is however also a simple option to indicate the number of logical cores you want to assign to each MPI rank (MPI process): ``-cpus-per-proc <num>`` with <num> the number of logical cores assigned to each MPI rank.

 You may want to further control the thread placement one can using the standard OpenMP mechanism, e.g. the GNU-specific variable